AgnieszkaMakulska/UWLCM/docs/installation_guide.md

 cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER=gcc -DCMAKE_INSTALL_PREFIX=~/builds
 make install
 ```
-This places the build files for libcloudphxx and libmpdata in the `~/builds` directory (or any other directory of your choice).
+This places the build files for libcloudphxx and libmpdata in the `~/builds` (or any other directory of your choice).

 3. Build UWLCM